rickumali/RicksTetris/README.txt

 grid.cpp = First attempt to make a simple grid.

 In the week of 2/16, my laptop hard drive crashed.
 I had to recover my Tetris files MINUS my SVN log.

+Refactor grid to NOT refer to grid_data directly, but rather go through griddata.
+This will enable me to hide the implementation (switch between griddata as a raw string or griddata as a List of Strings).